Backside power delivery: Intel 20A process node

-TSMC's N2 and A16 nodes
+TSMC N2 and A16 nodes

 Taiwan Semiconductor Manufacturing Company (TSMC) has explored BPD, initially planning to introduce it in their N2P process node.
 However, TSMC decided to delay the incorporation of BPD due to cost and complexity considerations.
 Instead, they will focus on other enhancements, such as the NanoFlex technology, which allows for greater optimization of performance, power, and area (PPA) through flexible cell design.

-TSMC's A16 process node, set to debut in 2025, integrates the Super PowerRail architecture along with nanosheet transistors.
+TSMC's A16 process node, set to debut in 2025, integrates the Super Power Rail (SPR) architecture along with nanosheet transistors.
 This combination aims to enhance computational efficiency and reduce energy consumption.
 The A16 process is designed to alleviate IR drop, simplify power distribution, and allow for tighter chip packaging.
 TSMC claims that A16 can achieve a 10% higher clock speed or a 15% to 20% decrease in power consumption compared to the N2P node, while also increasing chip density by up to 10%.

+Samsung SF2Z

+Mass production in 2027.
+ARM test chips with BPD, 19% die shrink and 10% more performance.

 Technical benefits

 Improved power integrity

 By moving the power delivery network to the backside, BPD reduces the voltage droop experienced by transistors.
 This is because the power interconnects can be made larger and less resistive, providing a more stable power supply.
 This stability allows transistors to operate at higher frequencies with less risk of performance degradation.